This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Instructions

-- In a large pot cook the egg for 10 minutes, plunge in cold water and let them cool, then peel.
+- In a large pot cook the eggs for 10 minutes, plunge in cold water and let them cool, then peel.

 - Peel and cube the potatoes, then brown them in vegetable oil until golden on the outside but not cooked all the way through.
 Remove to a separate plate.

 - Add chopped onion and sauté over medium heat for 5-7 minutes, then add the garlic and ginger and cook for 30 seconds longer.
 Add the Indian curry paste and stir fry for a few seconds.
-Then add the canned tomatoes and let the curry simmer for 5 minutes, then pour in the coconut milk, bring to a boil, then lower the heat and simmer for 10 minutes, add the eggs, potatoes and peas to the pan with a splash of water if the sauce is already thick, and let it simmer for 10 minutes until the potatoes are tender but not falling apart.
+Then add the canned tomatoes and let the curry simmer for 5 minutes.
+Pour in the coconut milk, bring to a boil, then lower the heat and simmer for 10 minutes, add the eggs, potatoes and peas to the pan with a splash of water if the sauce is already thick.
+Let it simmer for 10 minutes until the potatoes are tender but not falling apart.

 - Top with fresh cilantro/coriander and serve with rice, naan and mango chutney or a spicy pickle.